Travelling communities

 Members of the travelling communities, including Gypsies and Travellers, periodically visit Adur and Worthing, most commonly in the summer and for short periods at a time.
 Adur & Worthing Councils welcome all communities to visit and enjoy our local area, and we also work together with partners to make sure visits by travelling communities work for everyone.

-West Sussex County Council (WSCC) is the lead authority for managing such visits but a number of different organisations are also involved, including Adur District Council, Worthing Borough Council and Sussex Police.
-These partners work together with the land owner, the community and the travelling communities, to try to ensure that such visits do not cause disruption to those in the area.
+West Sussex County Council (WSCC) is the lead authority for managing such visits, but a number of different organisations are also involved including Adur District Council, Worthing Borough Council and Sussex Police.
+These partners work together with the landowner, the community and the travelling communities, to try to ensure that such visits do not cause disruption to those in the area.

-West Sussex Council Council, the lead authority:
+West Sussex County Council, the lead authority:

 Sussex Police: